-Emails that brag too much about your products may not leave a strong impact on your audience.
-Your customers do not want to know the benefits of using your products and how your services can be beneficial for them.
+Emails that brag too much about your products may not strongly impact your audience.
+Your customers do not want to know the benefits of using your products and how your services can benefit them.

 It is not a webinar or a book that can be promoted (unless you are an author selling a book).
-Selling a product by email does not make any sense since email is only a way to bring your customers to your landing page or the product page.
+Selling a product by email does not make sense since email only brings your customers to your landing page or the product page.

 Consider it as a way to connect more with your audience.
 Learn about them.
-Ask them questions to know what they are interested in, what type of content they like, and whether they are interested in your product.
+Ask them what they are interested in, what type of content they like, and whether they are interested in your product.
 Take feedback and send regular updates for your latest offers.

 Remember their little details, such as their birthdays, and offer something special to them.
 That’s the treatment your customers expect from you.

 Selling your product is not your final goal.
-At the end of the day, it is your customer service that your customers will remember you for—the better your services, the higher your repeat purchase rate.
+It is your customer service that your customers will remember you for—the better your services, the higher your repeat purchase rate.

 5. Keep Your CTA Simple